Survivor: Borneo: Future appearances

 Rudy Boesch, Richard Hatch, Susan Hawk, and Jenna Lewis returned to Survivor for Survivor: All-Stars.
 Gervase Peterson returned for Survivor: Blood vs. Water alongside his niece, Marissa.
 Kelly Wiglesworth returned for Survivor: Cambodia.
-Jenna Lewis (now Lewis-Dougherty) is set to compete on Survivor 50: In the Hands of Fans.
+Jenna Lewis (now Lewis-Dougherty) returned for Survivor 50: In the Hands of the Fans.

 Outside of Survivor, Richard Hatch, Susan Hawk, Sean Kenniff, Ramona Gray, Gretchen Cordy, and Joel Klug competed on a special edition of NBC's The Weakest Link.
 Susan Hawk and Gervase Peterson made an appearance on Big Brother 2.
 Hatch competed in the 11th season of The Apprentice (known as the fourth season of The Celebrity Apprentice) and appeared on the 17th season of The Biggest Loser.
 In 2024, Hatch competed on the second season of House of Villains.

 Season summary

 The season was filmed on the island of Pulau Tiga in Malaysia.

 The contestants were divided into two tribes of eight: Tagi and Pagong.
 The tribes fared equally in challenges but differed in organizational structure.
 Pagong was dominated by the younger, more carefree members, whereas four Tagi members—Kelly, Richard, Rudy, and Susan—formed an alliance, choosing to vote as a bloc to ensure their safety.
 When ten players remained—five from each tribe—the tribes merged into one, Rattana.
 The alliance strategy proved successful, and the four took advantage of the other contestants' lack of voting strategy.
 There was dissension in the alliance as Kelly was deemed untrustworthy, but she won four consecutive immunity challenges and was ineligible for elimination.

 When only the four alliance members remained, the vote initially ended in a draw; close allies Richard and Rudy voted for Susan, and Susan and Kelly voted for Richard.
 On the revote, Kelly decided to switch her vote and Susan was eliminated.
 After winning the final immunity challenge, Kelly decided to eliminate Rudy because she believed she had a better chance against Richard.
 At the final Tribal Council, Susan lambasted Kelly for switching her vote and proclaimed her support for Richard.
 Richard's strategic prowess and leadership were valued over Kelly's challenge performances, and the jury awarded him the title of Sole Survivor by a vote of 4–3.